Wool and Water

 But exactly how does wool handle water so well?
 Here is what I've been able to pick up from the sources.

 The structure of wool is very complex, and different parts of the wool fiber have different properties, as shown in the following diagram:

 Here is a very important way where wool's complex structure comes into play ... the interior of a wool fiber attracts water vapor.
 The surface of the epicuticle is scaly, and water molecules, particularly in the form of vapor, can slip through the spaces between the scales.
 Once inside the fiber, water molecules adsorb -- form hydrogen bonds -- to amino acids at the surface of internal structures within the fiber.
 Creating hydrogen bonds actually releases small amounts of heat (called the heat of sorption)!
+Also, and more importantly, the water vapor can condense inside the fiber.
+Water releases a lot of heat when it condenses from vapor into liquid.
 This is a pretty big deal for someone stuck outdoors in a humid cold.
 I think this behavior explains why wool is so popular on America's Gulf Coast ... it doesn't get all that cold there, but the humidity is crazy.
 I was in Mississippi once (another story I guess) for a crazy snowstorm that shut down air travel from the Gulf Coast all the way up the Atlantic Seaboard.
 We got a few inches of wet, heavy snow.
 The temp was right around the freezing point, but it seemed MUCH colder because the humidity was so high ... and I come from New Jersey, where I thought we had humid cold!
 The joke was that I'd expected shirt-sleeve weather.
 It was the coldest not-truly-cold weather I've ever experienced.